 Related: Check out Flower Bouquet Threading Board

-Here’s How to Make the Mum Candy Corn Picture:
+Here’s How to Make the Mum Candy Corn Craft:

 There isn’t much to the prep work for this one!
 Draw a simple candy corn outline on your piece of cardboard.
 Then poke holes in the candy corn shape.
 I just used a sharp pencil to poke the holes!
 You might want to bring the pencil outside with you in case you need to add a couple more holes.